lief-project/LIEF/doc/sphinx/tutorials/02_pe_from_scratch.rst

   builder.write("pe_from_scratch.exe")

-You can now enjoy the newly created binary.
+You can now use the newly created binary.